mageekguy/PHP-RFC-Native-Null-object-pattern/README.md

 So the roadmap is:

+1. Add a pro/cons section in the proposal ;
-1. Email @internals list to measure reaction to our proposal
+2. Email @internals list to measure reaction to our proposal ;
-2. Create the RFC and a POC of a technical implementation
+3. Create the RFC and a POC of a technical implementation ;
-3. Publish the RFC on the wiki and debate about it with internals@
+4. Publish the RFC on the wiki and debate about it with internals@.

 Currently, the first step is a work in progress.